amroc pro

 amroc pro screenshot - blank hall 3D model

-A 3D model with angled ceiling and floor.
-In this case the side walls need to be straight and parallel.
+A 3D model with an angled ceiling and floor.
+In this scenario, the side walls must be straight and parallel.

-Additional modeling possibilities will be added over time until hopefully any shape can be done.
+Additional modeling features will be added over time to support more complex geometries.

-You finish the modeling phase with a click on the 3D button.
+Once modeling is complete, click the 3D button.

 The Visualization Phase